-Experimental Facilities, including the RAPID Facility (EF proposals only)
+RAPID Facility (RAPID Facility proposals only)

-Describe how the EF will be implemented to meet the requirements and responsibilities in Sections II.C and II.G by providing the information requested below.
-Additional information will be included in the Facilities, Equipment, and Other Resources section of the proposal.
-The RAPID Facility should describe its initial plans through the information requested below; this information will be updated during the year one planning process.
+Describe how the RAPID Facility will be implemented to meet the requirements and responsibilities in Section II.F.
+The RAPID Facility should describe its preliminary concepts and plans through the information requested below; this information will be updated during the year-one planning process.